virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

 - Name it:`filename.jpg` or `filename.png`
 - Save it in your local "My GIMP Exports" folder

-3. If you don't think you'll want to modify the individual layers of your pattern at a later time, you can exit without saving.
-If you want to keep working on the pattern later:
+3. If you don't think you'll want to modify the individual layers of your pattern or test canvas at a later time, you can exit upon exporting without saving.
+But if you want to keep working on the layers later:
 - Go to: `File - Save`
-- Name it: `filename.xcf`
+- Name it: `filename.xcf`  or `filename-pattern.xcf `
-- Save it in your local "My XCF Files" folder as `filename-pattern.xcf`
+- Save either one in your "My XCF Files" local folder

 **With that said, there are so many ways to create patterns and textures using GIMP.
 Here are the few methods I learned over the last year:**